Meet Plastic Surgeon Christine Fisher, MD, FACS

 Her artistry and keen attention to detail combine to make this possible.
 She believes all patients, whether undergoing cosmetic surgery or breast reconstruction after breast cancer, deserve an optimally aesthetic outcome.
 At Dr. Fisher’s practice, the difference is the aesthetic.

 Dr. Fisher understands that cosmetic and reconstructive surgery provide both physical and emotional wellness.
 She and her team aspire to empower women every day to move forward in life, confidently.
+Schedule your one-on-one meeting with Dr. Fisher by calling (512) 815-0123 today!

 Education, Training & Awards

 Dr. Fisher graduated medical school with honors from the University of Texas Medical Branch at Galveston and moved to Pittsburgh, Pennsylvania, to complete her training in plastic and reconstructive surgery.
 During her plastic surgery training, she cared for patients with breast cancer, head and neck cancer, and burn and extremity trauma, using both traditional and microsurgical reconstructive techniques to solve a spectrum of functional and aesthetic problems.
 She trained in microsurgical perforator flap (DIEP flap) breast reconstruction at Magee-Womens Hospital and studied microsurgical lymph node transfer to treat upper extremity lymphedema with Dr. Corrine Becker in Paris.
 Dr. Fisher has an affinity for the precision and artistry of plastic surgery and its potential to help improve and restore a patient’s form, function and confidence.
-She has performed over four thousand breast reconstruction procedures in Austin since 2013.
+She has performed over six thousand breast reconstruction procedures in Austin since 2013.

 Dr. Fisher won the Gold Foundation Humanism and Excellence in Teaching Award twice and the Department of Plastic Surgery teaching award three times.
 She has published multiple peer-reviewed articles and book chapters in topics ranging from regenerative medicine to patient safety.
 Following her research fellowship in regenerative medicine, she continues to have an ongoing interest in the potential applications of adipose-derived stem cells and fat grafting in soft tissue restoration.